Is staying fit and healthy important to you? Learn to train others through our health and fitness program - 2020/2021

 - Students in the Fitness and Health Promotion program use a new,

 stunning, fitness teaching space (C1047) to engage in laboratory

 The graduate has reliably demonstrated the ability to:

-9. implement strategies and plans for ongoing personal and professional growth and development.
+- Develop plans and implement strategies for ongoing professional growth and development;

 - In addition to preparing graduates for a successful career in the field of fitness and health, Fanshawe College�s Fitness and Health Promotion program provides a foundation for further education.
 Fanshawe College�s Fitness and Health Promotion program has several agreements with schools in Canada and abroad.
 The agreements range from earning a second College Diploma with a reduced workload to earning a Kinesiology Degree in only an additional two years of education.

 - For information about Program Pathways visit www.fanshawec.ca/programpathways